-If you’re experiencing abnormal uterine bleeding outside of your regular period, it’s important that you pay attention.
-Abnormal bleeding may occur for a number of harmless reasons, but it can also be an indication something is going wrong.
+If you are experiencing abnormal uterine bleeding outside of your regular period, pay attention.
+Abnormal bleeding may occur for several harmless reasons, but it can also indicate that something is wrong.

-At Alpha OBGYN, Sowmya Reddy, MD, knows it can be frightening to notice any changes in your period, especially heavy bleeding or longer periods than usual.
-To protect your reproductive and overall health, Dr. Reddy recommends a diagnostic evaluation any time you experience abnormal uterine bleeding.
+At Alpha OBGYN, Sowmya Reddy, MD, knows it can be frightening to notice any changes in your period, especially heavy bleeding or longer-than-usual periods.
+To protect your reproductive and overall health, Dr. Reddy recommends a diagnostic evaluation whenever you experience abnormal uterine bleeding.

-You may bleed between your periods or for longer than usual for a variety of reasons.
-It’s possible that your bleeding issues are the result of a change in birth control pills or the use of an intrauterine device (IUD).
+Long, heavy periods occur for a variety of reasons.
+Your bleeding issues may result from a change in birth control pills or an intrauterine device (IUD).
 Abnormal bleeding may also be caused by being overweight.

-Many older women experience changes in their period as their transition to menopause starts.
-As early as your 40s, you may notice your periods become heavier, lighter, or don’t occur at all as you head toward menopause, the time when your periods stop for good.
+Many older women experience changes in their period as they transition to menopause.
+As early as your 40s, you may notice your periods become heavier, lighter, or don’t occur at all as you head towards menopause, the time when your periods stop for good.

 Underlying medical conditions can also cause abnormal uterine bleeding.
 Some of the most common causes of abnormal bleeding include: